While I was KonMari’ing the crap out of my home a few weeks ago, I made a discovery.

 In one month I had three different menchildren I was squiring and when I say “squiring” I mean, looking at from afar in the lunchroom while eating my Nutty Bar.

-I lived quite the exotic life.
+I lived quite an exotic life.

 Four pages of being sick.